MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 <!-- DevTools is a suite of web developer tools built into the Microsoft Edge browser. -->

-For DevTools features related to improving the accessibility of a web page, see [Accessibility-testing features](reference.md).
+For DevTools features related to improving the accessibility of a webpage, see [Accessibility-testing features](./reference.md).

 ### Tabbed tool panels containing tabs and pages